 Antoine de Saint-Exupery’s The Little Prince was probably the first spiritual book in my personal library.

 Hokusai taught me to worship volcanoes and yearn to experience life in Japan.
-He mingled ordinary and extraordinary visions.
+He mingled ordinary and extraordinary visions, flat planes and depth of field.

 Sister Mary Corita Kent showed me the beauty of cursive script as a graphic element.
-My mother took art classes from her at Immaculate Heart College.
+My mother took art classes from her at Immaculate Heart College in Los Angeles.

 James Thurber’s work appeared monthly in our home in the New Yorker.